 • “Thomas Campbell.”
 Blackwell Encyclopedia of Romanticism.
 Ed.
 Nancy Moore Goslee.
 Oxford and Cambridge, MA: Blackwell, 2012.

-BOOK REVIEWS IN PRINT JOURNALS:
+4. BOOK REVIEWS

 • On Laura Stevens’s The Poor Indians: British Missionaries, Native Americans, and Colonial Sensibility.
 The Age of Johnson: A Scholarly Annual 20 (2010): 384-8.